openlang/proposals/Let/Let.md

 would declare the variable in the inclosing scope; in the case of a function the scope would be the function.
-In the case of an `if`-statement, the enclosing scope would be the branch the `let` expression is declared in.
+In the case of an `if`-statement, the enclosing scope would be the branch the `let` declaration is declared in.

     function makeName() {
       let surname = "Doe"